 No, you would not.
 Because that coach has already trained your brain that as much as I am offering value to you, I am also doing this as a business.
 As my bread and butter.

-Secondly, you get clear on what exactly you are offering and your blog has some kind of structure.
-Rather than blogging about personal style today and interior design tomorrow (nothing wrong with it) you will now be clear on who your customer is and what their pain points are that you can resolve.
+Secondly, you get clear on what you are offering, and your blog has some structure.
+Rather than blogging about personal style today and interior design tomorrow (nothing wrong with it), you will now be clear on who your customer is and what their pain points are that you can resolve.

 How much traffic do I need to start?

-I know most of the people reading this article are wondering is it time for me to monetize my blog?
+I know most people reading this article wonder, is it time for me to monetize my blog?
 Some are benchmarking their numbers with the numbers I have on the blog.
-And a minute few, are also industry leaders and are looking at what someone else has to say about this topic.
+And a minute few are also industry leaders and look at what someone else has to say about this topic.

 - If you haven’t started monetizing your blog, you are already losing.
 This is why